bionanoimaging/bionanoimaging.github.io/team.md

   overlay_filter: 0.4 # same as adding an opacity
 ---

-We are an enthusiastic group of bachelor and master students, doctoral and postdoctoral fellows working on computational microscopy.
+We are an enthusiastic group of bachelor and master students, doctoral and postdoctoral fellows and a professor working on computational and experimental microscopy.

 # WE ARE HIRING